Table of Contents

 package builds and runs on most platforms, the exceptions

-should be noted with BROKEN_ON_PLATFORM
+should be noted with BROKEN_ON_PLATFORM.
+If

 the package builds and runs on a small handful of platforms,

-set BROKEN_EXCEPT_ON_PLATFORM
+set BROKEN_EXCEPT_ON_PLATFORM instead.

-Both BROKEN_ON_PLATFORM
+Both BROKEN_ON_PLATFORM and

-are OS triples
+BROKEN_EXCEPT_ON_PLATFORM are OS triples

 (OS-version-platform) that can use glob-style